EBRD-GPA-TC-Facility/Kazakhstan-OCDS-Transformation-and-Analytics/README.md

 *	Enables the automated generation of public procurement reports – through the "Explorer" analytical tool
 *	Provides support for public administration regarding public procurement decisions – Government employees are able to use the "Explorer" tool to analyse public procurement data and guide their procurement decisions.

 Going forward, the impact of the project could be increased by allocating resources and budget to training and outreach programmes to promote the use of the business intelligence tool not just within the Ministry of Finance, but in agencies and departments across the Government.
-The tools and spending data now available, could be used to guide decision-making not just for public procurement specialists but for policy makers across different policy fields.
+The tools and spending data now available could be used to guide decision-making not just for public procurement specialists but for policymakers across different policy fields.
+Also, it is important to encourage the government to provide access to public procurement data for the public at large.

 ### Impact: